Preheat oven to 375 F. Line baking sheets with parchment paper or silicone baking mat.

 Stir in vanilla extract.

-Add flour, cocoa powder, baking soda, and salt.
+Add flour, baking soda, and salt.
 Stir until just combined.

 Using a medium cookie scoop (1.5 tablespoon), drop scoops of dough 2 inches apart on prepared cookie sheet.

-Bake for about 8-11 minutes, or until the edges of the cookies are set.
+Bake for about 8-12 minutes, or until the edges of the cookies are golden brown.

 Let cool on cookie sheet for 5 minutes.
 Remove to wire rack to finish cooling.

 Be sure to avoid packing the flour when you measure.
 Weighing will give you the most accurate measurements.
 If you don't weigh the flour, you may find that you need to add less flour to avoid ending up with heavy cookies that don't spread.